RCHENLAB/rchenlab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab is part of the [Department of Ophthalmology, Center for Translational Vision Research](https://ctvr.uci.edu), at the school of [University of California Irvine](https://uci.edu).
+Our lab is part of the [Department of Ophthalmology, Robert M. Brunson Center for Translational Vision Research](https://ctvr.uci.edu), at the school of [University of California Irvine](https://uci.edu).
-We are located on the 2nd floor of the Hewitt Hall.
+We are located on the 6th floor of the Falling Leaves Foundation Research Building.

 {:.center}